 Digital New Zealand’s Digitising family history and whakapapa guide will give you detailed information to help you scan, digitise, or digitally copy old family pictures, records and documents.

 The Library is always pleased to consider items for donation to the collections as long as they meet our collections policy.
 We collect a wide range of materials relating to all aspects of New Zealand and Pacific life, including published and unpublished histories of families, groups, districts and organisations.
-To discuss making a donation, contact the Library with details about the items you wish to offer.
+To discuss making a donation, contact the Library via the Ask-a-Librarian form with details about the items you wish to offer.

 New Zealand Web Archive